jmn8718/raspi-koma/README.md

 ## scripts

-There are 2 scripts:
-- [pi_start.py](scripts/pi_start.py): Script to display information from raspberry pi to the display
+- [pi_start.py](scripts/pi_start.py): Script to display information from raspberry pi to the display.
 - [shutdown.py](scripts/shutdown.py): Script that handle button press to shutdown safely the raspberry pi.
+- [ultrasound.py](scripts/ultrasound/ultrasound.py): Script to interact with HC-SR04.

 ## systemd services

-On the repository, the configuration files for start the scripts on boot
+Configuration files for start the scripts on boot